-McMechan would have joined the Belfast Banking Company around 1909 and worked in Pettigo, Cookstown and Downpatrick branches.
+James would have joined the Belfast Banking Company around 1909 and worked in Pettigo, Cookstown and Downpatrick branches.
 His father signed the Bankers Indemnity for him.

-On 28th September 1912, McMechan and members of his family, Hugh and James signed the Ulster Covenant at the Balee Meeting House, Ardglass or at Castlewellan.
+On 28th September 1912, James and Hugh McMechan signed the Ulster Covenant at the Balee Meeting House, Ardglass or at Castlewellan.

 The London Gazette dated 17th September 1917 records his citation as